-Hike underneath sandstone caves, over an old suspension bridge, past waterfalls, and if you go in spring, past tons of pretty wildflowers.
+Hike underneath sandstone caves, over an old suspension bridge and past waterfalls.
+And if you go in spring, past tons of pretty wildflowers.

-The track follows Piles Creek through dry eucalypt forest and rainforest gullies.
+The track follows Piles Creek through dry eucalypt forests and rainforest gullies.

-It takes you to the bottom of the gorge and across the creek over the suspension bridge, where you'll hear the relaxing sound of the running stream.
+It takes you to the bottom of the gorge and across the creek over the suspension bridge.
+There you'll hear the relaxing sound of the running stream.

-Piles Creek loop starts at Girrakool Picnic Area, perfect place for a picnic.
+Piles Creek loop starts at Girrakool Picnic Area, a nice picnic spot.

-If you can only do one hike, this one should be at the top of your list.
+If you can only experience one hike, this one should be at the top of your list.